vortesserax-wb/cidoc_crm_rdf/README.md

 > D1. addition of 1 additional subClass of `E41 Appellation` and `E33 Linguistic Object` for all Appellations being regarded specific to or characteristic for a language group and being directly described by a literal and not indirectly via a URI.

 &nbsp;

+#### **E. Translations and Scope notes**

+> E1. **Translations** Each RDF Class or Property definition is accompanied by a set of translations expressed as rdfs:labels separated by xml:lang tags.
+The translation label used for each language is **the most recent** still **valid** translation.
+Still valid translation may be interpreted in the following ways:

+- The English label of the `CurrentVersion` that this rdf is refferring to is *almost Equal* (accepting only differences regarding multiple spaces) to the English label of the `TranslationVersion` that the translated label was created for.
+E.g. In order to accept a translation for `E22 Human-Made Object` in CurrentVersion (7.1.1) we should have a tranlation for E22 that was created based on a CIDOC version that used the same name for E22.
+E22 class name changed from `E22 Man-Made Object` to `E22 Human-Made Object` in version 6.2.7 so the only **valid** tranlsations would be these that were created since 6.2.7.
+Currently no such translation has been created so `E22 Human-Made Object` in CurrentVersion (7.1.1) does not define any translation in current RDF File.

+- Another option is to qualify translations as **valid** based on the scope note comparison of `CurrentVersion` and `TranslationVersion`.
+Since scope note includes formatting info the comparison should ingnore formatting changes.

+Currently in this version we follow the option to qualify translations as valid based on the comparison of their name in the relevant cidoc versions.

+&nbsp;

+> E2. **Scope notes** are defined as rdfs:comment including just the text of the official CIDOC-CRM version in English language.
+Since scope note is not just simple text but includes formatting, simple removal of formatting does not always produce a readable format.
+Thus we followed the following simple conventions for the transformation of CIDOC-CRM scope note text in a readable rdfs:comment:

+- Each Paragrah defines a new line
+- Each element in an unordered list defines a new line
+- Each element in an ordered list defines a new line prefixed with `'{order}. '`
+- Each superscript text is separated from its base with `'-'`
+- Each subscript text is separated from its base with `'_'` (none found)

+&nbsp;

+> E3. **Scope notes of Inverse Properties**.
+Scope notes for the inverse/backwards direction of Properties is not defined as it is covered by the definition of the direct/forward direction definition.
+Whenever the direct/forward property direction of `Pxyz` is not defined due to **B1**, then its scope note, is used as the scope note of the inverse/backwards property `Pxyzi` and prefixed with `Scope note for 'Pxyz':`.

+&nbsp;